 Farther south, past Thaton, there are some spectacular natural features, such as this waterfall, its flow much reduced by an aging hydroelectric power station.

-This is rubber country, too, and has been for a century or so, since seeds of the Brazilian rubber tree were smuggled from Brazil to Britain and thence taken east.
-The diagonal slashes are signs of previous tappings.
+This is rubber country, too, and has been for a century or so, since seeds of the Brazilian rubber tree were smuggled from Brazil to Britain.
+The diagonal slashes are scars of previous tappings.

 A bit closer, with a tapping-cup on the tree in the foreground.

-Behind a small house, pans hold acid-treated sap collected from the small plantation to the rear.
+Behind a small house, pans hold acid-treated sap collected from a small plantation to the rear.

 Behind hundreds of road-hugging houses there are not only small rubber-tree groves and pans to treat the sap but also rollers like these, which turn out pillowcase-sized sheets of latex, each the thickness of a sheet of cardboard.
 The sheets, which are stacked and sold to brokers, provide the family livelihood.
 They re very tough, somewhat sticky, and unpleasantly smelly.